Close

 Implementation & enforcement issues

-The Animal Welfare Act and its supporting codes of welfare are applied selectively with gaps in oversight, monitoring and enforcement.
+The Animal Welfare Act and its supporting 'codes of welfare' are applied selectively with gaps in oversight, monitoring and enforcement.
 As a result of these inconsistencies, different industries are subject to different standards of care.
-Without independent oversight or accountability, the pursuit of productivity and profit often overrides the legal rights of animals.
+Without independent oversight or accountability, the pursuit of productivity and profit often overrides the welfare of animals.

-The Animal Welfare Act is currently enforced by the Ministry for Primary Industries (MPI) and the Royal New Zealand Society for the Prevention of Cruelty to Animals (SPCA).
-Neither MPI nor SPCA are appropriately resourced to enable effective animal welfare monitoring, resulting in insufficient enforcement of the Act.
+The Act is currently enforced by the Ministry for Primary Industries (MPI) and the SPCA.
+However both agencies lack sufficient resourcing to carry out effective animal welfare monitoring, resulting in chronic under-enforcement of the Act.

 Conflict of interest issues

-At Government level, animal welfare sits within the Minister of Agriculture’s portfolio.
-We then have an Associate Minister of Agriculture who is directly responsible for animal welfare policy.
-Within this current framework, the Ministers responsible for increasing productivity across the agriculture sector are also responsible for the welfare of the animals being exploited by those systems.
+At the government level, animal welfare falls within the Minister of Agriculture’s portfolio, supported by an Associate Minister of Agriculture who holds direct responsibility for animal welfare policy.
+Under this structure, the same ministers tasked with driving productivity in the animal agriculture sector are also responsible for the welfare of the animals being exploited by those systems, creating an inherent conflict of interest.

-Without unbiased or independent oversight, this conflict of interest enables the welfare and legal rights of animals to be overshadowed by the interests of the trade and agriculture sectors.
+Without unbiased or independent oversight, these conflicts of interest enable the welfare of animals to be overshadowed by the priorities of the trade and agriculture sectors.

 Legal Challenges

-In certain situations relating to grave, ongoing breaches of the Animal Welfare Act we have the potential to explore litigation.
-SAFE has partnered with the New Zealand Animal Law Association (NZALA) to take the government to court over farrowing crates and rodeos, seeking legal justice for animals.
+In certain situations relating to grave, ongoing violations of the Animal Welfare Act we have the potential to explore legal action.
+SAFE has previously partnered with the New Zealand Animal Law Association (NZALA) to take the government to court over farrowing crates and rodeos, seeking legal justice for animals.

 Farrowing crates are barbaric cages where mother pigs are confined from a few days before giving birth and until their babies are taken away up to five weeks afterwards.
 In 2019, SAFE and NZALA challenged the use of farrowing crates in court on the basis that the regulations and minimum standards which allowed for their use were unlawful under the Animal Welfare Act.